 New Pond Farm is largely supported by donations, memberships, program fees, and contributions.

-Members receive seasonal newsletters and calendars, lower rates on all of our programs, enjoy members-only activities, hike, picnic, cross-country ski, and explore our private 102-acre property, and support an education center that plants the seeds of conservation encouraging our children to become future environmentalists.
+Members receive seasonal calendars, lower rates on all of our programs, enjoy members-only activities, hike, picnic, cross-country ski, and explore our private 102-acre property, and support an education center that plants the seeds of conservation encouraging our children to become future environmentalists.

 Donations made in honor or memory of a family member or a friend will be properly acknowledged if you include this information.
 Please remember that you can increase your gift if your company gives matching funds.